Bitergia/prosoul/CODE_OF_CONDUCT.md

-# Meditor Contributor Code of Conduct
+# Prosoul Contributor Code of Conduct

 ## Our Pledge